Yeah, greetings and welcome back, my good buddies, good friends El Rushball and the Excellence in Broadcasting Network.

 Great to be with you today.

-Well, yeah, I'm not gonna do that.
+Well, yeah, I'm not going to do that.

-Now, we we've took care of Mr. Foley.
+Now, we've took care of Mr. Foley.

 We asked for an investigation.

-And uh what we've tried to do as Republican Party is make a better economy, uh protect this uh country against terrorism, and we've worked at it uh ever since 911, work with the president on it, and uh there's some people that try to tear us down.
+And what we've tried to do as the Republican Party is make a better economy, protect this country against terrorism.

 Somebody knew about those instant messages, and you asked for an investigation into who knew what when.

-We know that a couple of newspapers in Florida knew a lot more than they uh were were willing to release, and Brian Ross of ABC admitted that he knew about this all the way back in August, but he didn't have time for it then because he was worried about the Katrina anniversary in September eleventh uh and so forth.
+And Brian Ross of ABC admitted that he knew about this all the way back in August, but he didn't have time for it then because he was worried about the Katrina anniversary on September 11th and so forth.

-Who's gonna run that?
+Who's going to run that?

 Many of my listeners watch all this and they see a predictable pattern.

-They see that this is a strategic political uh or politically timed release of information, particularly based on how long ago it has been known.
+They see that this is a strategic political or politically timed release of information, particularly based on how long ago it has been known.

-It's about protecting the nation, national security, prosperity, ongoing efforts uh to maintain a good economy, not destroying the health care system and this sort of thing.
+It's about protecting the nation, national security, prosperity, ongoing efforts to maintain a good economy, not destroying the health care system and this sort of thing.

-We are going on offense, but you have to answer the concerns that people have on the Foley situation.
+But you have to answer the concerns that people have on the Foley situation.

 I've tried to answer them.

-Uh we've made the uh page system safer.
+We've made the page system safer.

 We're going to work to make it even more safe.

-You mean the they'll reverse the work?
+You mean they'll reverse the work?

 That's what they're all about.

-And uh you know, we won't have this economy.
+And, you know, we won't have this economy.

-I mean, you have uh the Foley incident.
+I mean, you have the Foley incident.

-Uh we never knew about it.
+We never knew about it.

 Are you okay?